 Before you apply, you should read through the following sections to prepare yourself so that your application has the best chance of success.
 The different steps of the recruitment process are detailed below, so you know what to expect at each stage.

 You will be asked a series of questions about how you have dealt with specific situations in the past.
 This is your opportunity to provide some examples of the key competencies and values that are important for officers.
 You can use examples from both your work and your personal life.
-If you have completed stage 1, you will be required to take stage 2 immediately upon completion.

 Part 2a – Written assessment